Last Updated on May 3, 2023 by Maryam Siddiqui

 How much does it cost to buy a house on Madeira Island?

 See the average prices to buy a house in different areas of Madeira Island in the table below:

-On the island of Madeira, there are several public health centers serving residents and tourists, mainly in the Funchal area.
-Emergency cases are referred to the Hospital da Cruz de Carvalho, in the capital.
+On the island of Madeira, there are several public health centers that serve residents and tourists, mainly in the Funchal area.
+Emergency cases are referred to the Hospital da Cruz de Carvalho in the capital.

 Although the Portuguese public health service is recognized for its quality, you may want faster and more targeted care, so that’s where it’s a good idea to have health insurance.

 With Viv Europe your plans for Portugal will finally come to a reality